bryanburgers/bin-pack/README.md

 // bins[0].x: x coordinate of the packed box
 // bins[0].y: y coordinate of the packed box
 ```

+## Contributing

+Contributing tests, documentation, or code is all appreciated.
+All code should
+be accompanied by valid tests.

 [code]: https://github.com/jakesgordon/bin-packing
 [post]: http://codeincomplete.com/posts/2011/5/7/bin_packing/